aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

 ### Cost Function

 * There is also something called as Cost function that is associated with the analysis, it is slightly mathematical, we will be learning more about it soon!
-* Meanwhile, let’s run a simple linear regression model.
+* Meanwhile, let's run a simple linear regression model.
 The link to notebook is given below.

 ### Notebook for practice